ANCIENT EGYPTIAN COLLARS

 Year 5 children created these collars to wear during an ancient Egyptian class assembly.

-Very simple to make, take a large paper plate and cut out a hole for the neck and a gap at the back.
+They are very simple to make; take a large paper plate and cut out a hole for the neck and a gap at the back.

-The children looked at pictures of ancient Egyptian collars and necklaces and these inspired the designs that they created using watercolour paints.
+We looked at various examples of ancient Egyptian collars and jewellery which inspired the young artists to create their own designs using watercolour paints.